ziritrion/mlopszoomcamp/notes/2_experiment.md

 This scenario is defined as follows:

 * Backend store: sqlite database
-* Artifacts store: local filesystem
+* Artifact store: local filesystem
 * Tracking server: yes, local filesystem

 A single data scientist in a cross-functional dev team may have to interact with backend or frontend developers, or even with the product manager, and show them the progress of the model and how it's being built.
 A local tracking server will be enough for this setup.